wmathurin/SimpleApollo/STEPS.md

 # History of the sample app

 We tagged the repo every time we get to a logical stable point.
 Below is a description of every tag.
+As you switch tag, you might need to run `npm update` (and in some case, `pod update` in the `ios` folder).
+In some cases, you might need to restart the app (when a dependency required native changes).

 ## 1_generated_app
 <details><summary>[expand]</summary>